-According to psychologists, most of the actions we carry out on a day-to-day basis are the result of automatic, unconscious processes, or habits, none more so than the act of eating.
+Wondering how to eat less?
+According to psychologists, most of the actions we carry out on a day-to-day basis are the result of automatic, unconscious processes, or habits.
+And that's especially the case with eating.

-1. Stop eating mindlessly and start eating mindfully
+1. How to eat less and start eating mindfully

-Ever munched your way through a gargantuan box of popcorn at the cinema when you weren’t even hungry?
-Devoured your dinner in front of the telly without really tasting it?
+Ever munched your way through a giant box of popcorn at the cinema when you weren't even hungry?
+Devoured your dinner in front of the television without really tasting it?
 Logged onto Facebook over a cup of tea and a biscuit or thirteen?

 Well, you're not alone.
 "Mindless eating is a modern-day malady," says Rachel Bartholomew, nutrition consultant and co-author of Mindful Eating.
 "Our hectic lifestyles mean it's all too easy to make mindless food choices.
 We reach for unhealthy snacks for a quick energy boost and we're constantly distracted while we eat."
 Eating like this not only reduces our enjoyment of the food we eat, but can lead to overeating, as we fail to pick up on the signs of physical fullness, or to register what we've eaten mentally.